DanHodges/TheologicalDictionary/thomas-torrance.md

 # Thomas Torrance
-Definition of Thomas Torrance coming soon.
+The definition of Thomas Torrance is coming soon!